Mobile Notary Public / Traveling Notary / NNA Certified Loan Signing Agent

 A California Notary Public is a person of proven integrity appointed by the California Secretary of State to serve the public as an impartial witness in confirming identity, taking acknowledgements, administering oaths and affirmations, and performing other acts authorized by law.
+The Notary Public does not give legal advice, complete documents, or verify that the documents are true or legally binding.
+The CA Notary Public only verifies the person’s identity.
 A San Diego mobile notary public provides an affordable and convenient alternative to an office appointment and will come to you.
 A California Mobile Notary Public will travel to your home, place of business or other convenient meeting spot!

 WHAT IS A NOTARY SIGNING AGENT (NSA) OR LOAN SIGNING AGENT (LSA)?